 Pumps and tanks frequently integrate with purification systems but may be separate from them.
 The critical thing to keep in mind here is that tanks eventually run out of chemicals.
 The size of your tanks affects how long your pool can run independently.

 The other consideration here is the ease of access.
 If your tanks are buried underground, you can’t refill them.
 This means that tanks and pumps need to be somewhere accessible and preferably somewhere that won’t obstruct your view or ruin the scenery.

 Above ground pools can usually place these somewhere along the sides of the pool, preferably with a bit of shelter from rain and sunlight.
 Below-ground pools usually need these systems in a separate access area, either through panels or in a connected shed.

-If you want to go all-out on automating things, you can even run lines from the pool into your house or garage, giving you the ability to adjust your pool chemicals without even going outside.
-That’s more expensive and more complicated than putting all the components closer to the pool, but it is an option.
+If you want to go all-out on automating things, you can even run lines from the pool into your house or garage, allowing you to adjust your pool chemicals without even going outside.
+That’s more expensive and complicated than putting all the components closer to the pool, but it is an option.

 We’re bringing this up because it’s important to remember that pools can have many different configurations.
 A little creativity goes a long way when you’re creating an automated system, and thinking outside the box can offer significant advantages.

 Step 5: Set Up Your Accessories